 If you are finding wet spots in your home, even along walls that aren’t in the bathroom or kitchen, then this could be a sign of sewer line backup issues.
 Inspecting your system with our specialized equipment will allow us to determine if you have broken or corroded lines that are causing the issues.
 Sometimes our experienced technicians can even diagnose an issue based upon either previous experiences.

 These are just a few typical examples of plumbing situations that could be signs of a possible sewer line backup problem.
-If you are experiencing any of these plumbing symptoms, you should contact Balkan Plumbing and have us take a look.
+If you are experiencing any of these plumbing symptoms, you should contact Balkan Sewer And Water Main and have us take a look.
 We offer the Balkan Difference.
-Balkan Plumbing is available for all your sewer or water service repairs, replacement or installation needs.
+Balkan Sewer And Water Main is available for all your sewer or water service repairs, replacement or installation needs.